Factbox: List of U.S. states that permit gay marriage

 * WASHINGTON, D.C. - In 2009, lawmakers in the U.S. capital voted to legalize gay marriage.
 Because the District of Columbia is not a state, the legislation required congressional approval.
 In early 2010, efforts to block the law were unsuccessful and it took effect that March.

 * DELAWARE - In 2013, the Delaware state legislature approved same-sex marriage and the bill was signed into law by the governor.
-The law took effect on July 1.
+The law takes effect on July 1.

-* MINNESOTA - After Minnesota voters became the first to reject a proposed state constitutional amendment defining marriage as a union between a man and a woman in 2012, the state legislature proposed a same-sex marriage legalization bill in 2013.
-The law took effect on August 1.
+* MINNESOTA: 2013 - After Minnesota voters became the first to reject a proposed state constitutional amendment defining marriage as a union between a man and a woman in 2012, the state legislature proposed a same-sex marriage legalization bill in 2013.
+The bill was approved and takes effect on August 1.

-* HAWAII - Hawaii’s governor signed into law on November 13 a bill extending marriage rights to same-sex couples, capping 20 years of legal and political rancor in a state regarded as a pioneer in advancing the cause of gay matrimony.
-The law will take effect on December 2.

-* ILLINOIS - The state Senate approved gay marriage on Valentine’s Day in 2013, and the state House passed it with just one vote more than needed on November 5.
-The law will take effect in June 2014.

 * MAINE - When supporters of same-sex marriage put the issue on the ballot in Maine, it marked the first attempt to legalize same-sex marriage in a popular referendum.
 It was approved by voters in the November 2012 elections.